lxxxvi/maradona/README.md

 ## Setup

-Project requires Postgres to be running.
+Project requires Postgres and Redis to be running.
 Then do:

 ```
 bin/setup